hanling3/recipe-book/documents/discovery-and-planning.md

 # 5. Scenarios
 Produce a scenario for each key problem/value proposition.
 Note you will likely need more than one scenario.

-Scenarios 1
+Scenario 1
-You are very busy during the midterm week so you want to spent less than 30mins to cook for each meals and save enough time for studying.
-Searching a 30 mins quick dish and follow the recipe to cook.
+You are very busy during the midterm week so you want to spend less than 30mins to cook for each meal and save enough time for studying.
+Navigating in the recipe app and looking for a recipe of 30 mins quick dishes to cook.

-Scenarios 2
+Scenario 2
-You’ve studied abroad for 2 years and not be able to go back home that often.
-You missed the food in your hometown and wanted to cook some Beijing dishes for dinner.
-Try to search Beijing dishes recipes and choose your favorite food to cook.
+You’ve studied abroad for 2 years and missed the food in your hometown, but ordering Asian food delivery is too expensive for you.
+Therefore, you want to cook some hometown dishes within a $20 budget for dinner.
+Try to navigate yourself to recipes of your hometown dishes in the app and choose one recipe within your budget to cook.

 # 7. Project Themes